 Resources

-CaringInfo - a website from the National Hospice and Palliative Care Organization (NHPCO) that offers resources for dying people and their families to get the end-of-life care they need
+CaringInfo - a website from the National Alliance for Care at Home that offers resources for dying people and their families to get the end-of-life care they need

 The Dinner Party - a platform for grieving 20-, 30-, and early 40-somethings to find peer community and build lasting relationships